-Corn is the major agricultural input used in the United States to produce ethanol, accounting for 35-40 percent of U.S. corn use in recent years.
-Rapid expansion of ethanol production in the past decade reflects a response to high crude oil prices, the Renewable Fuel Standard, and other factors.
-Now, ethanol production has plateaued as the gasoline market hits a 10-percent blend constraint.
+Corn is the major agricultural input used in the United States to produce ethanol, which has accounted for 35-40 percent of U.S. corn use in recent years.
+Rapid expansion of ethanol production in the past decade reflected a response to high crude oil prices, the Renewable Fuel Standard, and other factors.
+However, ethanol production has plateaued as oil prices have fallen and the gasoline market has hit a 10-percent blend constraint.

 Embed this chart